-According to Pauline, fathers' behavior is influenced by other family members.
-Each family member will be a behavioral model, namely as an reinforcement or inhibitor for the formation of a behavior of other family members.
+According to Pauline, fathers' behaviour is influenced by other family members.
+Each family member will be a behavioural model, namely as a reinforcement or inhibitor for the formation of the behaviour of other family members.
 For example, a baby's cry is present as a stimulus, and the parents process this stimulus in his cognitive.
-This cognitive process is based on the history of the learning process which can produce his personal experience of baby crying and imitate other people's reactions to the baby's crying.
-When a father observes his wife's behavior that does not respond to the baby's cries, the father will regard the wife as a woman who does not care and is not caring.
-Based on the socialization of the role of traditional sex observed from the family and culture, he will think according to the scheme of life in his family, he believes that the wife do not love her baby as she was (attribution), his wife could not be a good mother (hope).
+This cognitive process is based on the history of the learning process which can produce his personal experience of the baby crying and imitate other people's reactions to the baby's crying.
+When a father observes his wife's behaviour that does not respond to the baby's cries, the father will regard the wife as a woman who does not care and is not caring.
+Based on the socialisation of the role of traditional sex observed from the family and culture, he will think according to the scheme of life in his family, he believes that the wife do not love her baby as she was (attribution), his wife could not be a good mother (hope).
 I am angry with him, tired and disappointed (psychological statement).
 This then continues to be a problem in marriage that causes less attention to children.
-Next, his
+Next, his son made observational learning that his mother is scolded by his father.
+Then the son reveals his anger at the father and the father will give his full attention as best he can and try to convince him to give whatever the child wants.
+This